I am perhaps one of the most qualified people to write this post.

 Not merely to merely entertain you, although I hope I made you smile!
 Not merely to make you feel better about your own less-miserable life!
 Not because I’m suggesting that you join me in my culinary escapades (I know you’re relieved to hear that!).

-We’d better not determine our calling that way!
+You can change the world this way!
 I get inspired by people who sacrificially give up their personal preferences on a daily basis to serve a higher calling.
 Teachers, social workers, medical practitioners, military personnel, volunteers, and others, challenge me to focus on the needs of others rather than focusing so much on my own wants.
 Think what kind of world we would have if no one was willing to give up their preferences to do such things for the sake of others!

 We’d better not recast Christianity as a feel-good religion.
 The prosperity gospel portrays Christianity as if God is most interested in our comfort and pleasure.
 That is quite the opposite of what Jesus modeled and taught, in fact, he guaranteed persecution and suffering for his true followers.
-Ours ought to be the religion of sacrificial love, not self-love.
+Ours ought to be the religion of sacrificial love, not selfish, lazy, comfortable love.
 I am impacted by contemporary stories of persecuted Christians around the world who are standing firm even while suffering for their faith.
 I admire missionaries who so readily set aside western comforts and conveniences in order to be ambassadors for God in faraway places.
 The Christian life was never designed to be easy or comfortable — at least on this side of heaven.
 Doing hard things is part of the package, just as it was for Jesus Himself.

 I’m not saying that it’s wrong to have preferences or that we should seek out the way of suffering all the time.
 Pleasure can be a very good thing–indeed, God has designed us with natural desires, cravings, and sensations that must have been made for our delight.
 The very existence of beauty itself is an evidence of God’s creative goodness and love.
 Apparently, He delights in bringing us delight.
 The joys of life are little tastes of heaven and it seems right that we should embrace them when they come.

-In Togo, giant rats like this are a delicacy; this one actually cost $22, that’s more than the cost of a goat!
+In Togo, giant rats like this are a delicacy; this one actually cost $22–that’s more than the cost of a goat!
 However, to us, it was no delicacy!
 It tasted terrible; One small bite was all we could stomach!
 It’s one of the few things I couldn’t finish!